ozyurtf/cpu-scheduler/README.md

 - 1:N *(1 user level thread, N kernel level thread -> kernel level thread model)*
 - M:N *(hybrid model)*

-### PCB vs TCB
+## PCB vs TCB

-Process Control Block handles resources such as
+We have mentioned that all threads in a process use the same address space and resources of the process.
+That's why we include the resources that are shared among all threads to the process control block.
+And because of that we can say that process control block handles resources that are global to the process.

+Here is the information that is carried by each process:

-- virtual address space and memory mappings
+- address space
 - global variables
 - open files
 - child processes
 - process state
-- maximum CPU time
+- ...
-- process wide scheduling priorities
-- interprocess communication resources (e.g., pipes, message queues, etc.)

-These are resources that are global to the entire process and shared among all the threads within a process.

-Thread Control Blokc handles resources such as
+Threads, on the other hand, are primarly focusing on managing resources that are needed for execution.

+Here is the information that is carried by each thread:

 - program counter
 - registers
-- stack
+- stack/stack pointer *(points to the thread's stack in the process)*
 - thread state

-These are thread execution resources.
+Until now, we talked about different features of the threads, their benefits, where they are created etc. But we didn't mention about how they are created.

-## How are Threads Created ?
+## How Threads Are Created ?

-1) We first allocate a memory for the thread's stack using a memory allocation function (e.g. malloc())
+1) We first allocate a memory for the thread's stack using a memory allocation function. *(e.g. malloc())*
-2) Then we create a new thread within the current process (by making a system call such as clone(). clone() creates a new execution context within the process and this execution context represents the new thread)
+2) Then we create a new thread within the current process. *(by making a system call such as clone(). clone() creates a new execution context within the process and this execution context represents the new thread)*
 3) We set the stack pointer of this thread to the thread's stack that we created in step 1.
-4) ...
-5) After setting up the execution context of the thread, we allow the scheduler to run this thread whenever it is appropriate by marking this thread schedulable.
+4) After setting up the execution context of the thread, we allow the scheduler to run this thread whenever it is appropriate to run by marking the thread schedulable.

+While we were mentioning about the steps of thread creation, it may be useful to talk about different states a thread can have after they are created.

-## Thread State Model
+### Thread State

-It is pretty much the same with the Process State Model.
-Nothing changes.
+Just like the processes, threads can get the same states: **New/Created**, **Running**, **Blocked**, **Terminated**, etc.

+And we can create a thread state model just like how we created the process state model.
+There is really no difference in terms of how state models are implemented and what types of states can be assigned.

+**!Slides 64 and 65 are skipped!**

 ## Context Switch